The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 In general, the predicted mean velocity profiles by the best constrained model agree well with the data.
-Unfortunately, the velocity dispersion profiles are poorly fit for the metal-poor population of Draco, both populations of Sextans and the metal-poor population of UMi.
-These poor fittings are mainly caused by the relatively large difference between the velocity dispersions of the two populations.
-For all three dSphs, the central velocity dispersions of the metal-poor populations are nearly a factor of two larger than those of the metal-rich populations.
-If different populations have different velocity anisotropy parameters, $\lambda$, it may cause some differences in the velocity dispersion for the LOSV component.
-But as we have tested different values of $\lambda$ to predict the velocity dispersions using Jeans equations, the difference is difficult to be as large as a factor of two.
-Moreover, the significantly higher velocity dispersion in metal-poor populations cannot be due to the contamination by RR Lyrae stars either, as we have excluded the entire horizontal branch (see Section~\ref{sec:data}).
-Moreover, we have tried to exclude a few stars with large LOSV variations based on their multi-epoch observations, which are more likely binaries, but the velocity dispersions almost do not change.
-We have also checked that the different LOSV dispersions of the two populations cannot be due to their different LOSV errors either.
+Unfortunately, the velocity dispersion profiles are poorly fit for the metal-poor populations of both Draco and UMi, and for both populations of Sextans.
+The same is seen in the metal-poor population of Sculptor in \cite{Zhu2016}.
+These poor fits are mainly caused by the large difference between the velocity dispersions of the two populations.
+For all three dSphs, the central velocity dispersions of the metal-poor populations are nearly a factor of two larger than those of the metal-rich ones.
+If the velocity anisotropy parameters, $\lambda$, for different populations differ, it may cause some differences in the velocity dispersions.
+But we have tested different $\lambda$ to predict the velocity dispersions using Jeans equations, it is difficult to reproduce a difference as large as a factor of two.
+The significantly higher velocity dispersion in metal-poor populations cannot be due to the contamination by RR Lyrae stars, as we have excluded the entire horizontal branch (see Section~\ref{sec:data}).
+Moreover, the effect of binaries cannot account for it either.
+Among the three dSphs, UMi has multi-epoch observations by DESI for more than six hundred member stars, with a time baseline spanning one year.
+We have excluded stars with large LOSV variations, defined as the absolute LOSV change between two epoches of observations being greater than a factor 3 of the LOSV error, but the resulting velocity dispersion profiles are very similar to the original ones.
+We have also checked that the different LOSV dispersions of the two populations cannot be due to their different LOSV errors.